Biking Trails For Beginners & Families

 1- Alpine Pedal Path

-This paved path on the north side of the lake is the perfect route to acclimate to the elevation and adjust to the mountain bike frame.
-The trail starts on the west side of North Shore Elementary School.
-It is about 2.5 miles long and wraps up just before the intersection of North Shore Drive and North Shore Lane.
+This paved path on the north side of the lake is the perfect route for kids and families out for a casual ride.
+Here you can acclimate to the elevation and adjust to your bike.
+The trail starts along Stanfield Cutoff and continues about 2.5 miles to the Big Bear Observatory.

 2 - Bristlecone Trail

-Starting from the Snow Summit parking lot, head East on your bike towards Bristlecone Dr. You'll be on a forest road to the Pine Knot and Buttercup campgrounds.
-Once you pass both, you'll see a couple of entrances to the Bristlecone Trail.
+This trail starts from the Bristlecone Dr Forest Road to Pine Knot and Buttercup campgrounds.
+You'll see a couple of double-post entrances to the Bristlecone Trail.
 This loop offers easy dirt terrain with subtle hills, a great intro to trail riding!
 It's best to map this route out before you start riding.

-Bikers looking to take their skills to the next level have two great options: the Summit Bike Park and miles of National Forest trails!
+Bikers looking to take their skills to the next level have two options: the Summit Bike Park and miles of National Forest trails.

 For cross country riding, you can add on to the Bristlecone Trail by heading up Fern Trail (1E31) to the intersection of Skyline Trail (1E12) or Road (2N10) - this will be at the top of Clubview Dr. If you're heading to the top of Snow Summit, you can either follow 2N10 or Skyline Trail.
 Once at the top, you can ride back or continue on Skyline Trail to Grandview Point, then ride down Pine Knot (1E01).
 You'll finish at Aspen Glen Picnic Area.